 The quarterback position is one of the unique positions in all sports.
-They start the play on offense, command the game, and often distinguish between teams winning and losing.
+They start the play on offense, command the game, and often distinguish between the teams winning and losing.

 However, not everyone can play quarterback.
-The position is challenging at youth, high school, college, and professional levels.
+The position is challenging at the youth, high school, college, and professional levels.

 This article will show you everything you need to know about playing the quarterback position.

-Memorize The Playbook
+Teaching Them The Playbook

 Good quarterbacks can command any huddle that they’re in.
 What does that mean?